-12. Terms and conditions
+12.Terms and conditions

-- The grant will be spent on the purpose approved by Two Ridings Community Foundation. - It is a condition of any grant award that the organisations receiving the funding publicly acknowledge the award.
-Two Ridings would expect its logo, available to download from their website, to be used to support this.

-- All grant funds provided by Two Ridings must be used solely for charitable purposes. - The grant will not be paid until an organisation have submitted their bank details form and a copy of a bank statement/letter no older than twelve months and any other specific requirements detailed in the section above.
+- The grant will be spent exclusively on the purpose approved by Two Ridings.
+In the event that an organisation closes, any unspent grant monies must be returned to Two Ridings Foundation and not spent on any of the costs of closure or winding-up process. - It is a condition of any grant award that the organisations receiving the funding publicly acknowledge the award.
+Two Ridings would expect its logo, available to download from their website, to be used to support this. - All grant funds provided by Two Ridings must be used solely for charitable purposes. - The grant will not be paid until an organisation have submitted their bank details form and a copy of a bank statement/letter no older than twelve months and any other specific requirements detailed in the section above.
 The official start date of the grant is the date at which the grant is awarded, or a later date as determined by the organisation. - Organisations will inform us of any material change to the project/proposal or their organisation, none of which will be made without our agreement.
 They must inform us of any material changes, even if they have not yet drawn down the funding. - Material change shall mean any significant change to the grant's expenditure, the grant's outcomes, any serious financial or governance issue facing their organisation, or any safeguarding issue with the organisation and/or the organisation's staff.
 If they are not sure whether the issue or change which has arisen is a material change, please err on the side of caution and speak with our Grants team. - Organisations will inform us of any serious incident report the organisation makes to the Charity Commission during the lifetime of our grant or any serious incidents that meet this threshold if they are not regulated by the Charity Commission. - Organisations will send us a progress report as documented in their Grant Terms and Conditions. - Organisation will keep accurate and comprehensive financial records of the spending associated with our funding and submit these with their progress report at the end of each agreed reporting period. - We may ask to visit an organisation to see the activity funded during the life of our funding. - Any part of the grant that is not required for the purpose approved will be refunded to us. - We reserve the right to withhold a grant or require repayment if: - 1.
 We find that any false information is supplied to the Foundation deliberately. - 2.
 The work undertaken is not the work for which the funding was approved and where we have not approved these changes. - 3.
 Their organisation becomes insolvent or goes into administration, receivership or liquidation and the funding has not been used for its intended purpose.

-13. Confidentiality
+13.Confidentiality